Best Practices for Trim Removal

 There’s an art to removing trim, whether you need to take off a few pieces of baseboard to install a built-in bookcase or remove all the trim in a room for a remodeling project.
 You have to do it properly to avoid damaging the walls, and the trim if you plan to reuse it.
 We’ll show you how to do the job and keep the collateral damage as low as possible.

 Before you can start using a pry bar to pull trim from a wall, you have to coax the trim loose to create a crack for the pry bar to fit into.
 The best tool for doing this is a stiff, sharp scraper blade.
-A painter’s 5-in-1 tool also works well.
+A painter’s 9-in-1 tool also works well.
 Don’t be afraid to tap the end of the tool with your hammer to drive it behind the molding.
 Then wiggle and push until you’ve created a crack big enough for the pry bar.
-Learn how to perfect your window trim installation process with these brilliant tips.

 Positioning a wide putty knife or thin piece of plywood between the pry bar and the wall helps spread out the force and reduces the chance that you’ll damage the drywall or plaster.